Demi-urge/menace_sandbox/docs/internalize_coding_bot.md

 ## Pre-commit check

-Repositories using the provided pre-commit configuration run `tools/check_self_coding_registration.py` to ensure every module that exports a class or function ending in `Bot` either calls `internalize_coding_bot` or uses the `@self_coding_managed` decorator.
-If a bot fails these requirements the hook exits with a non-zero status and the commit is rejected.
+The pre-commit configuration ships with a `check-self-coding-registration` hook powered by `tools/check_self_coding_registration.py`.
+The hook scans each Python module for top-level classes or functions whose names end in `Bot` and verifies they either call `internalize_coding_bot` or use the `@self_coding_managed` decorator.
+Commits introducing unmanaged bots fail with a non-zero status.

-To pass the check:
+To satisfy the hook:

 1. Call `internalize_coding_bot` during module initialisation, **or**
 2. Decorate the bot with `@self_coding_managed`.

-This guarantees all exported bots participate in the self-coding lifecycle.
+This ensures all exported bots participate in the self-coding lifecycle.